-Dr. Levine is currently Physician General for the Commonwealth of Pennsylvania and Professor of Pediatrics and Psychiatry at the Penn State College of Medicine.
+Dr. Levine is currently the Secretary of Health and Physician General for the Commonwealth of Pennsylvania and Professor of Pediatrics and Psychiatry at the Penn State College of Medicine.

 Her previous posts included: Vice -Chair for Clinical Affairs for the Department of Pediatrics and Chief of the Division of Adolescent Medicine and Eating Disorders at the Penn State Hershey Children’s Hospital-Milton S. Hershey Medical Center.

-Dr. Levine graduated from Harvard College in 1979 and the Tulane University School of Medicine in 1983.
+Dr. Levine graduated from Harvard College and the Tulane University School of Medicine.
 She completed her training in Pediatrics at the Mt.
-Sinai Medical Center in New York City in 1987 and then did a Fellowship in Adolescent Medicine at Mt.
-Sinai from 1987-88.
-She was in the practice of pediatrics and adolescent medicine at the office of Edward A Davies, MD from 1988-1993 as well as on the faculty of the Mt Sinai School of Medicine.
-She came to Central Pa. in 1993 as Director of Ambulatory Pediatrics and Adolescent Medicine at the Polyclinic Medical Center.
+Sinai Medical Center in New York City and then did a Fellowship in Adolescent Medicine at Mt.
+Sinai.
+She then practiced pediatrics and adolescent medicine in New York City and was on the faculty of the Mt Sinai School of Medicine.
+She came to Central Pa. in 1993 as the Director of Ambulatory Pediatrics and Adolescent Medicine at the Polyclinic Medical Center.
 She joined the staff at the Penn State Hershey Medical Center in 1996 as the Director of Pediatric Ambulatory Services and Adolescent Medicine.

-Dr. Levine taught at the Penn State College of Medicine on topics in adolescent medicine, eating disorders and transgender medicine.
-In addition, she has lectured nationally and internationally on these topics and has published articles and chapters on the medical management of eating disorders.
+Dr. Levine teaches at the Penn State College of Medicine on topics in adolescent medicine, eating disorders and transgender medicine.
+In addition, she has lectured nationally and internationally and has published articles and chapters on these topics.